Inwerpsel/use-theme-editor/README.md

 ### Why can I drag these seemingly too small pieces of UI around?
 While this seems overkill, it's more useful than you'd think.
 There's a lot of different ways in which a page can use CSS.
-Sometimes you never need to touch an option, sometimes you need to toggle it very often.
+Sometimes you never need to touch a given option, sometimes you need to toggle it very often.
 Personal preference can also mean one person constantly uses an option, while the other one rarely or never.

-The same goes for combinations between such options.
+The same goes for combinations of UI elements.
 If you often inspect and need to switch the granularity or search filter, it's a more pleasant UX if you can position those options right next to the inspector.
 If you don't want this (or it's not relevant on the site), it's nice to be able to recover the screen real estate.